The Art of Privacy: A Complete Guide to Obscure & Textured Glass

 🏡 Local Insight: Andover & Winchester Homes

-In our experience serving Hampshire, privacy is a top priority for terraced properties or homes with side-return windows.
+In our vast experience serving Hampshire and Wiltshire, privacy is a paramount priority for terraced properties or homes with side-return windows facing a neighbour’s fence.

-• Dense Residential (Townhouses): We almost always recommend Level 5 privacy (Satin or Pelerine).
-Proximity to neighbours means Level 3 often isn’t enough.
+• Dense Residential (Townhouses): When asked for the best obscure glass for bathrooms in urban areas, we almost always recommend Level 5 privacy (Satin or Pelerine).
+Close proximity to neighbours means Level 3 often just isn’t enough to feel completely comfortable.

-• Rural Cottages: Traditional patterns like Autumn™ or Minster™ (Level 2-3) remain popular as they mimic heritage glazing aesthetics.
+• Rural Cottages: Traditional, softer patterns like Autumn™ or Minster™ (Level 2-3) remain highly popular in surrounding villages as they perfectly mimic the heritage glazing aesthetics of older homes without looking overly modern.

 7. Frequently Asked Questions

-No. While it diffuses light, the actual reduction in light transmission is minimal compared to clear glass.
-Even a Level 5 Satin glass allows roughly 84% of natural light to pass through.
+No. While it deliberately diffuses and scatters the light rays, the actual measured reduction in light transmission is incredibly minimal compared to standard clear glass.
+Even a maximum Level 5 Satin glass allows roughly 84% of natural light to pass freely through.
+It simply scatters the rays so you cannot see an image through it.

-Privacy works both ways, but the effect changes at night.
-If it is dark outside and you have bright lights inside, your silhouette will be visible against the glass if you are standing close to it, especially with lower privacy levels (1-3).
+Privacy levels definitely work both ways, but the visual effect changes dramatically at night.
+If it is pitch black outside and you have bright lights turned on inside, your physical silhouette will be visible against the glass if you stand directly next to it, especially with lower privacy levels (1-3).
+Level 4 and 5 glass will still obscure details significantly, showing only vague, blurry shapes.

-We recommend Satin (Level 5) for a modern look, or Stippolyte (Level 4).
-Both offer excellent privacy from street traffic while letting light flood your hallway.
+For modern front doors, we usually recommend Satin (Level 5) for a beautifully clean look, or Stippolyte (Level 4).
+Both offer excellent privacy from pavement traffic while letting vital natural light flood into your dark hallway.
+Satin is particularly popular for composite door top-lights and side panels.

-In a double-glazed unit, the textured surface is usually placed facing into the cavity.
-This means both the internal and external surfaces of your window are smooth flat glass, making them just as easy to clean as standard windows.
+No. In a modern double-glazed window unit, the textured surface of the glass is almost always placed facing inwards, into the sealed Argon gas cavity.
+This means both the internal and external surfaces of your actual window that you touch are completely smooth, flat glass, making them just as easy to wipe clean as standard windows.

 Mark Pearce